layinka/zlend-p2p/README.md

 Depositors are rewarded with zLend tokens for depositing into the Lending Pool.
 Depositors will also be able to share from the interest made on the platforms from loans.

+Loans are over collaterized, with LTV ratio of 80%

 ## Networks supported
 zLend aims to be multichain.
 Current networks supported are